ellejxl/reproduce/README.md

 <details><summary>2.
 CellBench </summary>

   1).
-Download the raw data: CellBench was download from Zenodo https://zenodo.org/record/3357167#.YjpANOfMKw4
+Download the raw data: CellBench was download from Zenodo (https://zenodo.org/record/3357167#.YjpANOfMKw4)

   2).
-Process the dataset: submit the shell script to processing the CellBench dataset
+Process the dataset: submit the shell script to process the CellBench dataset
 ~~~
  sbatch preprocessing_CellBench.sh
 ~~~

   3).
-Run the methods: submit the shell script to run each methods R scripts on selected dataset.
+Run the methods: submit the shell script to run each method's R script on the selected dataset.
 ~~~
  sbatch run_cellbench.sh
 ~~~